No one wants an injury, particularly runners. Not being able to run because of an injury is highly frustrating.

 Catching Minor Injuries In The Early Stages (Recognition & Treatment)

 Being able to recognise the early stages of injury will allow you to nip them in the bud before they become an issue.
-Examples include plantar fasciitis, Achilles tendinopathy, shin splints, patella tendinopathy, ITB syndrome and muscle strains.
+Examples include plantar fasciitis, Achilles tendinopathy, shin splints, runners knee or patella tendinopathy, ITB syndrome and muscle strains.
 As soon as any signs or symptoms are noticed, your best option is to consult an injury specialist.
 We all know what muscle soreness (DOMS) feels like.
-If it’s a different pain, don’t run through it.
+If it’s a different pain, don’t run through it or just think you can rest, it will disappear and then you can get straight back to your 10 miles!

 Cool Down Correctly